-You can wield your camera like a pro and be able to adjust the settings to suit every situation – but it’s also important to learn how to create a basic composition, if you want to produce beautiful or powerful photos.
+You can wield your camera like a pro and be able to adjust the settings to suit every situation – though it’s also important to learn how to create a basic composition if you want to produce beautiful or powerful photos.

 This is where creativity comes in.
-A common mistake many new photographers make is to spend too much time obsessing over their camera and its settings.
+A common mistake many new photographers make is to spend too much time focusing on their camera and its settings.
 While it’s true that these will help you take good photos, if you ask any professional photographer what the most important element of photography is, they’ll probably suggest it’s something along the lines of passion and personal expression.

 Being able to express yourself through your photos is what will sustain your interest in photography in the long run – even when you’re struggling to adjust the ISO or aren’t sure which shutter speed is best!